In a Kyiv under siege, neighbors dig trenches and raise barriers to brace for Russian assault

 They included Vitaliy Belinsky, 25, who then joined the molotov cocktail efforts, filling bottles with plastic foam and fuel and stuffing a cloth into the top for a fuse.

 Belinsky ordinarily works in advertising.
 He has some conflict experience but said he wanted to leave the most intense fighting to more experienced soldiers.
-He’s offering his services during the daytime, building barricades and now petrol bombs.
+He was offering his services during the daytime, building barricades and now petrol bombs.

 “I decided that my skill is not enough to defend with a weapon,” he said.
 “I want to help by myself as I can, so I came here.”